-Music at Park House derived from some Sunday Evening recitals, which were given at St Stephen's Church Cheltenham in 1986, which were set up to enable competent young musicians to present themselves and their music to a live audience.
+Music at Park House derived from some Sunday Evening recitals, which started in 1986 and were given at St Stephen's Church Cheltenham.
+They were set up to enable competent young musicians to present themselves and their music to a live audience.
 It was also intended as a means whereby established artists could present a programme, possibly as a preliminary to a tour, or to a formal concert presentation.
 The recitals were then given after Evensong to take advantage of the warm building (certainly during the winter period) and were organised by George and Yoko Mathers, who on moving to Park House, transferred the recitals to their Music Room and rearranged the recitals on a Sunday afternoon at 3.00pm to meet the general wishes of the audience which by then had developed.

 Because of the legal restrictions of running any public paid performance, it was decided to promote the recitals on a private invitation basis and over the intervening years a large circulation list has been built up.